balena-io/debugging-masterclass/README.md

 To alleviate this, balenaOS allows persistent journals (logs) to be enabled by customers.
-The easiest way to achieve this is to go the the Dashboard URL for the application or device in question, select 'Fleet Configuration' or 'Device Configuration' respectively, and then select 'Activate' on 'Enable persistent logging'.
-If selected on an application, all devices associated with that application will have persistent journals enabled, else it will be enabled only for the device selected.
+The easiest way to achieve this is to go the the Dashboard URL for the fleet or device in question, select 'Configuration' or 'Device Configuration' respectively, and then select 'Activate' on 'Enable persistent logging'.
+If selected on a fleet, all devices associated with that fleet will have persistent journals enabled, else it will be enabled only for the device selected.
 Because the enabling/disabling of persistent journals affects where they are stored, the device will reboot once selected to ensure that the settings are applied.